Oh no, not again ...

 typedef ATL::IConnectionPointImpl<CMyClass, &__uuidof(IMyClassOtherEvents)> otherevents_cp;

-Then a relatively simple otherevents_cp::m_vec
+Then a relatively simple otherevents_cp::m_vec leads to the right

 container, but it requires regurgitating the entire base class type in